-Any agreed-upon Remedies and disciplinary sanctions agreed to in an Informal Resolution have the same effect as Remedies given and sanctions imposed following an investigation (and/or hearing), consistent with an applicable collective bargaining agreements.
+Any agreed-upon Remedies and disciplinary sanctions agreed to in an Informal Resolution have the same effect as Remedies given and sanctions imposed following an investigation (and/or hearing), consistent with any applicable collective bargaining agreements.

-The terms of any Informal Resolution must be put in writing and signed by the Parties, and the Title IX
+The terms of any Informal Resolution must be put in writing and signed by the Parties, and the Title IX Coordinator.
+The resolution will be final and not appealable by either Party.